izabelka/100-days-of-code/log.md

 **Today's Progress**: I've noticed that loaded weather was wrong.
 The latitude and longitude is not passed to the second api call.
 I couldn't figure out how to fix it.

 **Thoughts:** I've never really worked wit API.
 It's very interesting but not so easy.

+### Day 14: January 16, 2017

+**Today's Progress**: I've come to a temporary solution: to set timeout for the second api call.
+It's not the best idea but it;s working for now.
+I've made a function to convert the temperature.

+**Thoughts:** Again, API calls are not that easy as I thought.
+I've been enjoying coding today!